viascience/zkpnft/README.md

 The following repository defines a:

+Zero Knowledge Proofs, ZKPs, is a method that allows a prover to proof a statement to a verifier without having to reveal it.

 Visual ZKP proof generator

  + Main script (Python):  main.py

  + Sequence verification generator (Python): verification_hash.py

- + A Polygon smart contract with the NFT verification logic /verification
+ + A Polygon smart contract (https://polygon.technology/) with the NFT verification logic /verification

-# Main.py
+# main.py

 ZKP visual proof generator given two sequences of uint[5] created by two different users.
-The output of the script are:
+The outputs of the script are:

-* An image of 5 by 5 where the pixels correspond to sha256(sequence) mod 255.
+* A 5 by 5 image with pixels correspond to sha256(sequence) mod 255.

-* The noise per user added to the sequences before the creation of the hash.
+* Noise is added to each user's sequence before the hash creation.

-# Verification_hash.py
+# verification_hash.py

 Cryptographic verification sequence generator given the original image and the noise used by main.py (central oracle able to generate the global proof).